w3c/cogai/README.md

 ## Program of work

 The initial focus is to describe the aims for a sequence of demonstrators, to collaborate on the scenarios, detailed use cases, and associated datasets, and to identify and discuss questions that arise in this work.
-We also are working on a [formal specification of the chunk data and rules format](https://w3c.github.io/cogai/) with a view to its standardisation.
+In relationt to this, we are working on a [formal specification of the chunk data and rules format](https://w3c.github.io/cogai/) with a view to its standardisation.

+A further line of work deals with the means to express and reason with imperfect knowledge, that is, everyday knowledge subject to uncertainty, imprecision, incompleteness and inconsistencies.
+See the draft specifcation for the [plausible knowledge notation](https://w3c.github.io/cogai/pkn.html) (PKN), and the [web-based PKN demonstrator](https://www.w3.org/Data/demos/chunks/reasoning/).
+This is based upon work on guidelines for effective argumentation by a long line of philosophers since the days of Ancient Greece.
+In place of logical proof, we have multiple lines of argument for and against the premise in question just like in courtrooms and everyday reasoning.

 ## Positioning relative to existing approaches to AI